Upper Sepik River Basin

 It may be true that most of the violence is inter-tribal, but PNG is only the second country in the World where I have been “mugged” (The Gambia being the other).
 Some might say that being mugged once is unfortunate but being mugged twice smacks of carelessness!
 Perhaps?
 It occurred just outside the Goroka show whilst photographing locals getting “made up”.
 It was neither overcrowded nor isolated …luckily the knife was aimed at my camera strap and not at me ….. and I did get the camera back (though that’s another story….!) with which to take the most amazing photos throughout the trip.
 True, I got no WHS ticks (despite being only a few kms from the then un-inscribed Kuk) but I can “claim” the T List “Upper Sepik” - and very fine it was too, so don’t let my “mugging experience” put anyone off!!

 The Sepik is PNG’s longest river - at 1136kms, almost as long as the Rhine (but with nearly 2.5 times as much water discharge).
 It first flows westwards in the highlands, turning north and criss-crossing the "straight line" Irian Jaya border before dropping and flowing east again for the majority of its meandering length in a vast flood plain which, 6000 YBP, was a shallow sea.
 Along this plain it is joined by a series of tributaries flowing mainly from the south.
-The terms “Upper”, “Middle” and “Lower” do not appear to have agreed geographic definitions but the “Middle Sepik” generally seems to be regarded as constituting a stretch of the flood plain from around Pagwi to the confluence of the Yuat River.
+The terms “Upper”, “Middle” and “Lower” do not appear to have agreed geographic definitions but the “Middle Sepik” generally seems to be regarded as constituting a stretch of the flood plain from around Pagwi to the confluence of the Yuat River - and is undoubtedly the correct term for this site.
 It is perhaps worth mentioning that, in cultural terms, the Lower.
 Middle and Upper Sepik differ significantly, with each having its own tribes and languages.
 The Middle Sepik lives off subsistence farming and fishing and is particularly famous for its giant “Spirit Houses” or “Haus Tambaran” (photo), for its tribal Art and for the beliefs and practices (e.g "Scarification") which (to some extent) continue.
 Each village is different and this Web site gives an idea of the artistic specialities and of the villages involved.

 But how best to visit?
 I have met people (particularly birders) who have traveled independently in PNG but, for those with limited time and a desire to get to several of the more “remote” areas across it, then use of a local agency is required.
 We chose the reasonably up-market “Trans Niugini Tours” (TNGT).
 It has its own light planes, hotels and a boat on the Sepik, so could provide an “end to end” route across several areas of PNG.
 The “result” for its customers is of course not “adventurous” at all - but really rather comfortable!!
 The Hotel into which one flies for the Sepik is at Karawari Lodge.
 Its main section is designed as a “Haus Tambaran” and is packed with fine examples of the local art – very stylish (although not really “luxurious”!).
 We then had a 3 night “cruise” on the “Sepik Spirit” traveling down the Karawari/Blackwater rivers into the main Sepik before flying out of Timbunke.
 This mission town is connected by roads from Wewak for those who want to travel independently or take a land based tour using local river transport.
 There are no roads on the southern side of the Sepik.

 The "Sepik Spirit" pulls with it a small but speedy flat bottomed “tender” to reach otherwise inaccessible villages within the many shallow lakes in the area which would otherwise be inaccessible to the main boat.
 Each day contained several “Village visits” with plenty of opportunities to find out about/see aspects of village life/beliefs/customs etc and interact with the locals with or without local guides as intermediaries (we were just 14 people and, once in a village, didn’t have to move as a group all the time).
 The main “event” at each was to visit the “Haus Tambaran” (Female “tourists” were allowed in despite the Taboo on that for locals!!).
 Inside are carved beams, sacred drums, flutes, masks and costumes - their meaning and purposes require lengthy explanation but this Web site gives a flavour.
 Similarly styled (but usually rather smaller!!) articles were offered for sale – but without any pressures.
+There would also usually be a cultural dance/music show or activities like making semolina!

 We have experienced such “tribal visits” around the World and it is always a difficult line to tread between partaking of “poverty porn” and being genuinely interested in learning about other cultures and contributing at least something to them.
 This type of encounter raises many issues.
 The "exchange" is undoubtedly "unequal” - but is it too “unfair”?
 How “authentic” is what is on show and is this type of visit helping to preserve heritage or is it actually altering/destroying it?
 These people were clearly "poor" by "Western" measures compared with their visitors but many would have been quite wealthy in terms of local measures of pigs, yams, shells, wives (!) etc and there were no signs of the abject poverty/malnutrition/poor health etc which can be experienced in Africa and the Sub Continent.
 We found the villagers to be “friendly” and there was no hint of the difficulties or taboos regarding “strangers” entering property for which PNG is infamous.
 Neither did I sense any undercurrent of dissatisfaction regarding our presence and what they perceived was “expected” of them.
 TNGT would, of course, have made negotiated recompense for the visit to be taken from our payment to them and this avoided all the awkwardness often associated with individual visits to such cultures.